 As if all of that wasn’t enough, on Friday I received the most exciting email.
 Cooking Light invited me to become one of their bloggers for the Cooking Light Bloggers Connection.
 Let’s just say, I was so excited that I squealed when I read the email.
 And I am so thrilled that this hobby of mine has been noticed by one of my favorite publications and will be shared with a wider audience moving forward!
 I will be adding a Cooking Light Blogger badge to my site and a couple of times a month, will be letting you all know about a recipe or featured article on the Cooking Light website.
 I have been a subscriber to Cooking Light for about ten years and have really enjoyed seeing them grow and become the fresh and exciting publication they are today so am really excited to share some of their recipes and features with you moving forward.
 Cooking Light may also ask me to provide tips and articles to them for publication on their website (which would be SO COOL).
 My profile will be added to the Cooking Light Bloggers Connection page in the next week or so and I’ll share that when it becomes live.

-I have been coming up with any excuse to use these skillets lately.
+I have been coming up with any excuse to use my beautiful old cast iron skillets lately.
 Growing up, we made cornbread in our skillets about once a week and I’ve never made it any other way since.
-With that memory in mind, and wanting to celebrate cast iron and change, I set about making a sweeter cake with blackberries, blueberries, and almonds.
+With that memory in mind, I set about making a sweeter cake with blackberries, blueberries, and almonds.

 Both blackberries and blueberries are out of season so I used frozen blueberries and bought some organic blackberries from the grocery store.
 In honor of Cooking Light, I made this cake using a couple of my tricks to reduce fat: apple sauce and sour cream.
 This cake came together in minutes, filled the house with amazingly delightful scents, and turned out dense, moist, and just sweet enough to feel decadent.
-As it turns out, it tastes even better eaten as a snack in the middle of an afternoon of fly fishing (or so I am told).
+As it turns out, it tastes even better eaten as a snack in the middle of an afternoon.

 I hope you enjoy this as much as I did.
 Thanks for your support and for being wonderful friends and followers.